ionic-team/ionic-site/docs/v2/theming/platform-specific-styles/index.md

 ## Overriding the Mode Styles

 Each Ionic component has up to three stylesheets used to style it.
-For example, the tabs component has a core stylesheet that consists of styles shared between all modes, a material stylesheet which contains the styles for the `md` mode, and an iOS stylesheet for, you guessed it, the `ios` mode.
+For example, the tabs component has a core stylesheet that consists of styles shared between all modes, a Material stylesheet which contains the styles for the `md` mode, and an iOS stylesheet for, you guessed it, the `ios` mode.
 Not all components are styled differently for each mode, so some of them will only have the core stylesheet, or the core stylesheet and one of the modes.

 You can use the class that is applied to the body to override specific properties in mode components.
 For example, if you wanted to override all Material Design (md) mode buttons to have capitalized text: